Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/ldaca-software-tools/index.md

 title: "LDaCA Software Tools"
 date: 2023-11-22T14:51:49+11:00
 draft: false
-description: "A variety of LDaCA open-source tools availble on GitHub"
+description: "A variety of LDaCA open-source tools available on GitHub"
 ---

 <br>

-A variety of LDaCA open-source tools are availble at our [GitHub organisation](https://github.com/Language-Research-Technology/ocfl-js).
+A variety of LDaCA open-source tools are available at our [GitHub organisation](https://github.com/Language-Research-Technology/ocfl-js).
 Highlights include:

 <br>